fastlane/fastlane/fastlane/lib/fastlane/actions/docs/sigh.md

 ## Environment Variables

-Run `fastlane sigh --help` to get a list of all available environment variables.
+Run `fastlane action sigh` to get a list of all available environment variables.

-If you're using [cert](https://github.com/fastlane/fastlane/tree/master/cert) in combination with [fastlane](https://github.com/fastlane/fastlane/tree/master/fastlane) the signing certificate will automatically be selected for you. (make sure to run `cert` before `sigh`)
+If you're using [cert](https://github.com/fastlane/fastlane/tree/master/cert) in combination with [fastlane](https://github.com/fastlane/fastlane/tree/master/fastlane) the signing certificate will automatically be selected for you. (make sure to run _cert_ before _sigh_)

 # How does it work?

-`sigh` will access the `iOS Dev Center` to download, renew or generate the `.mobileprovision` file.
+_sigh_ will access the `iOS Dev Center` to download, renew or generate the `.mobileprovision` file.
 It uses [spaceship](https://spaceship.airforce) to communicate with Apple's web services.

 ## How is my password stored?
-`sigh` uses the [CredentialsManager](https://github.com/fastlane/fastlane/tree/master/credentials_manager) from `fastlane`.
+_sigh_ uses the [CredentialsManager](https://github.com/fastlane/fastlane/tree/master/credentials_manager) from _fastlane_.

 # Tips